Page last reviewed: December, 2025

 Rest of state | $550,000 | |

-ACT | $1,000,000 | |
+ACT | All areas | $1,000,000 |

-NT | $600,000 |
+NT | All areas | $600,000 |

-*Regional centres include Illawarra, Newcastle and Lake Macquarie (NSW); Geelong (VIC); and Gold Coast and Sunshine Coast (QLD).
+*Regional centres include Illawarra, Newcastle, and Lake Macquarie (NSW); Geelong (VIC); and Gold Coast and Sunshine Coast (QLD).

 3. The First Home Super Saver (FHSS) Scheme: Save Your Deposit Faster